Hygiene, sanitation tied to small effects on growth

 Future results from five ongoing randomized controlled trials could help clarify the benefits of the interventions on children's growth, Dangour said.

-But Kevin McGuigan, a physicist at the Royal College of Surgeons in Dublin, Ireland, told Reuters Health that additional studies on children's growth beyond those already underway may not be money well spent.
+But Kevin McGuigan, a physicist at the Royal College of Surgeons in Dublin, Ireland, told Reuters Health that additional studies may not be money well spent.

 "It's a helpful secondary outcome as far as I'm concerned," McGuigan said, referring to the small benefit hygiene may have on height.